bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

-As you can see, in the first three cases, we inferred the ``x`` and ``y`` labels from the pandas object, so you have not to be aware of specifying them by yourself.
+As you can see, in the first three cases, we inferred the ``x`` and ``y`` labels from the pandas object, so don't need to specify them by yourself.
 This is done whenever possible.
 The following image shows the result:

 .. image:: /_images/charts_scatter_w_labels.png
     :align: center

-When that's not possible (like the last two examples using a ``list`` and a numpy ``array``) ``Charts`` will create a new figure without the inferred labels.
-Here's the result:
+When that's not possible (like the last two examples using a ``list`` and a numpy ``array``) ``Charts`` will create a new figure without the inferred labels like the following:

 .. image:: /_images/charts_scatter_no_labels.png
     :align: center

-In general Charts have standard inputs, like we have showed earlier but, as we'll see in the next paragraph, some charts types still need specific inputs  to work effectively due to their own specific nature.
+In general ``Charts`` have standard inputs, like we have showed earlier but as we'll see in the next paragraph, some charts types still need specific inputs  to work effectively due to their own specific nature.

 Specific arguments
 ------------------

-For some chart type it really make sense to support specific arguments which only makes sense in that specific chart context.
-For instance, if you use a Timeseries chart, the x-value for each group has to be datetime values.
+For some chart types it really make sense to support specific arguments which only makes sense in that specific chart context.
+For instance, if you use a Timeseries chart, the x-value (index) for eachgroup has to be datetime values.
 Or, if you want to use the Categorical HeatMap, columns names and the specified index have to be string type values.